acechler/go-kart-records/plans.md

 there will be the following inputs.

-Input Label to add name.
+- Input Label to add name.
-Input Label to add time.
+- Input Label to add time.
-Optional label to allow user to add their own date or not.
+- Optional label or toggle to allow user to add their own date or not.
-Submit button to append object to list.
+- Submit button to append object to list.